 | Privacy Policy | Terms of Service |

-The main view shows all synced reminder lists and items, with sync status displayed below the navigation title and any unresolved conflicts or potential duplicates shown inline.
+The main view shows all synced reminder lists and items, with sync status displayed below the navigation title and any unresolved conflicts or potential duplicates listed as tappable rows.
+Tapping a task, conflict, or duplicate row opens its details in a stackable slide-up view (the same presentation style as Settings); task completion is still toggled by tapping the row’s checkbox.
 Pull down on the list to trigger a manual sync.
 Settings are accessible via the gear icon in the toolbar.

 On macOS, DailyRoundup runs as a regular dock app with the same single-view layout as iOS — synced lists and tasks with inline sync status.
 A menu bar icon provides quick access to sync status, pending change count, conflict count, a Sync Now button, and Settings.
 The app syncs continuously in the background — it triggers a sync whenever Reminders changes, on a 60-second fallback timer, and immediately after the Mac wakes from sleep.